9 digital marketing tips for banks

 Crowd on street

 Digital storytelling is a relatively new technique for digital marketing campaigns.
-As such, it’s crucial for marketing teams to start slowly, measure success, and then scale up based on the evidence.
+As such, it’s important for marketing teams to know how to measure content marketing success with the right metrics.

 From our experience at Shorthand, most marketing teams that invest in digital storytelling benefit from a positive feedback loop.
 With positive initial results, teams tell more stories; as they tell more stories, they get better at building immersive reading experiences; and as they build better experiences, they get more conversions.